fmesena/Matroid_Intersection/README.md

 * Cunningham, William H. "Improved bounds for matroid partition and intersection algorithms."
 SIAM Journal on Computing 15.4 (1986): 948-957.
 * Chakrabarty, Deeparnab, et al. "Faster matroid intersection."
 2019 IEEE 60th Annual Symposium on Foundations of Computer Science (FOCS).
 IEEE, 2019.

+**Remark:** The first and the second papers essentially give the same algorithm.

 ## How to use

 The repository contains a Makefile.
 To compile use the `make` command.
 To run use the `make run` command or type `./exec` in the command line.